Published August 13, 2020

 After hours of hard work writing, editing and formatting, you have your best resume to help you land that elusive face-to-face interview for that dream job.
-But what if we were to tell you that the majority of job applications submitted to online are only going to be seen by resume robots, to then be thrown-out without even landing in a single real person’s hands?
+But what if we were to tell you that the majority of job applications submitted online are only going to be seen by resume robots, to then be thrown out without even landing in a single real person’s hands?
 Unfortunately, this is the case for many job seekers.

 It’s something that people have been aware of for years; however, as technology becomes even more advanced and people’s time becomes increasingly valuable, having a person read every resume that passes through a company’s recruitment portal is becoming increasingly inefficient.

 According to research by job search site Jobscan, 99% of Fortune 500 companies use something called an Applicant Tracking System (ATS).